Marvell nabs Innovium for $1.1B as it delves deeper into cloud ethernet switches – TechCrunch

-Marvell announced this morning it intends to acquire Innovium for $1.1 billion in an all-stock deal.
+Marvell announced this morning it has reached an agreement to acquire Innovium for $1.1 billion in an all-stock deal.
 The startup, which raised over $400 million according to Crunchbase data, makes networking ethernet switches optimized for the cloud.

 Marvell president and CEO Matt Murphy sees Innovium as a complementary piece to the $10 billion Inphi acquisition last year, giving the company, which makes copper-based chips, more ways to work across modern cloud data centers.